nlesc-sherlock/emma/files/README.md

 # Global file location

-Location for files specific to each user executing the roles.
-For example, location to store ssk keys.
+Location to store files specific to each user running different playbooks.
+One example are the ssk keys.